learn-co-curriculum/react-hooks-webpack-and-react/README.md

 If we were to first pre-digest our files with Webpack, we would instead have a single, all-encompassing, file that ensures our dependencies are right where they belong.

-TODO: removed the code along/named export part that was here (see curriculum/react-jsx repo).
-Check lab and put there?
-Don't want to reincorporate: long enough as it is.

 ## Summary

 You have just read a lot of information about a tool you likely have not worked directly with before.
 Luckily, its straight forward to summarize: